Loudness Targets and Mastering for Streaming Platforms

 • Punch and emotion survive any platform processing

-• Leave a little headroom, like -1 dBTP, to avoid nasty surprises on streaming platforms.
+• Leave a little headroom, such as -1 dBTP, to avoid nasty clipping surprises on streaming platforms.

-• Use meters as guides, not bosses.
-If the song sounds wrong but the LUFS are perfect, your ears are probably right.
+• Use meters as guides, not rules.
+If the song sounds off but the LUFS are perfect, trust your ears.

 • Reference tracks are your friends.
-Pick songs in the same vibe and energy as yours and compare.
+Pick songs in the same vibe and energy as yours and compare tonal balance and loudness.

-Remember, the goal is to serve the music, not the meter.
+Remember, the goal of mastering is to serve the music, not just hit a number on a meter.

-• Loudness targets exist, but your song comes first
+• Loudness targets exist, but the song comes first

-• Normalization ensures playback consistency, but you cannot control every listener
+• Loudness normalization ensures playback consistency, but you cannot control every listener

-• Master for dynamics, tone, and emotion first, numbers second
+• Master for dynamics, tonal balance, and musical emotion first, numbers second

 • Meters and LUFS are helpful, but your ears are the final judge

-In the end, mastering is like babysitting a tiny waveform.
-You can try to make everything neat and safe, but the little gremlins are going to find their way anyway.
-Focus on the song, and the loudness targets will take care of themselves.
+In the end, mastering is like tending to a tiny waveform.
+You can try to make everything neat and safe, but peaks and inter-sample gremlins can sneak past 0 dBFS.
+Focus on the song first, and the loudness targets will take care of themselves.
+For more on true peak and inter-sample peaks, see True Peak vs Inter-Sample Peaks.

 Previous